Bloodrock 3

-Bloodrock 3 is the third album by the Texan rock band Bloodrock, released on Capitol Records in 1971.
+Bloodrock 3 is the third album by the Texan rock band Bloodrock, released in March 1971 through Capitol Records.

 The album debuted at No. 76 on the Billboard 200.
 It eventually achieved a Gold record certification.

 Album cover

 The album cover was designed by the band's producer, Terry Knight.

 Critical reception

 AllMusic wrote that "Bloodrock 3 is an effective hard rock album that boasts tight arrangements and a spirited performance by the band."